renode/renode-docs/source/basic/control.rst

     (machine-0) sysbus FindSymbolAt `sysbus.cpu PC` # equivalent of 0xC01890A8
     uart_console_write

-This will print the name of the name of the symbol.
+This will print the name of the symbol.